Our Founder's Story

 There are no other treatments or protocols to date that may treat as many cancers and their side effects in as many ways with such low toxicity profiles as effectively and efficiently as cannabinoid-based therapy.
 This treatment ought to be the first-line option in every hospital and oncology clinic, especially those focusing on childhood cancers!

-It was from this dilemma that our nonprofit formed… I thought, ‘we can do our own clinical trials, or the closest thing to them: case studies.’
-We are going to follow patients willing to share their images and reports to build a portfolio of cases to use as the most detailed anecdotal survey yet.
+It was from this dilemma that I founded our nonprofit… I thought, ‘we can't do our own clinical trials, but we can do the closest thing to them: case studies.’
+We are following patients willing to share their images, reports and surveys to build the largest portfolio of case studies yet.

-Through partnerships with Texas hemp producers, we will be able to provide whole-plant hemp extract
+Through partnerships with Texas hemp producers, we are able to provide hemp-based products free of cost for qualifying cancer patients.

 This project isn’t opposed to clinical trials, I just know that it’s going to take a lot of data to bring in the capital, and these case studies are the best bet in solidifying sustainable funding.
 Hemp is legal in all 50 states so we’ll start with what we have.